Understanding Cresthill Academy Tuition

 Not all daycares are created equal, and the type of facility you choose will influence the price.
 You’ll find a range of options, from smaller, in-home daycares to larger, structured centers like Cresthill Academy.
 Center-based care might have a higher price tag, but it often comes with benefits like a formal curriculum, certified teachers, more resources, a wider range of enrichment activities and stricter facilities safety requirements and licensing oversight.
 As you explore your options, it’s a great idea to tour a few different places.
 This will help you compare childcare options and see firsthand what each program offers in terms of environment, staff, and daily structure.

-Your Child’s Age
+Why Your Child’s Age Is a Major Factor

 The younger your child, the more you can generally expect to pay for care.
 Infant programs are almost always the most expensive.
 Why?
 Because licensed center are required to have much lower staff to child ratios for babies than older children.
 For example, in the state of New Jersey, the required ratio is 1 staff to 4 babies ages 18 months and under whereas a five-year old PreK classroom ratio is 1 teacher to 15 students.